mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Options
 ~~~~~~~

-Note: common options are detailled in the :ref:`qens-fitting-features` section.
+.. seealso:: Common options are detailled in the :ref:`qens-fitting-features` section.

-Note: sequential fitting is available, options are detailed in the :ref:`sequential-fitting-section` section.
+.. seealso:: Sequential fitting is available, options are detailed in the :ref:`sequential-fitting-section` section.

 Sample
   A file that has been created using the Elwin tab with an :math:`x` axis of